Image of a restaurant check on a table for a blog post covering restaurant mystery shopping.

 Restaurant Mystery Shopping: Get Paid to Eat Out

 Want to get paid to eat at your favorite restaurants?
 Restaurant mystery shopping lets you do exactly that.
-You dine out, evaluate the experience, and get your meal covered — sometimes with extra cash on top.
+You dine out, evaluate the experience, and get your meal covered — sometimes with a cash fee on top.
+It’s one of the most popular shop types in the industry, and one of the most enjoyable for shoppers who already eat out regularly.

 What Is Restaurant Mystery Shopping?

 Restaurant mystery shopping means eating at a restaurant while acting as a regular customer.
-You observe the service, food quality, and overall experience.
-Then you submit a detailed report about what happened during your visit.
+You observe the service, food quality, and overall experience, then file a detailed report about what happened during your visit.

-Restaurant mystery shopping covers everything from fast food drive-thrus to white tablecloth fine dining.
-The restaurant type affects how much you earn, what you evaluate, and how long the shop takes.
-Most shoppers start with casual assignments and work up to higher-end dining mystery shops as they build experience.
+Restaurant mystery shopping covers everything from fast food drive-thrus to white-tablecloth fine dining.
+Most shoppers start with quick, casual dining mystery shops and work toward higher-end assignments as they build their rating and reputation.

 Types of Restaurant Mystery Shops

-Not all restaurant shops are the same.
-The type of restaurant affects how much you earn, what you evaluate, and how long the shop takes.
+The type of restaurant determines how much you earn, what you evaluate, and how long the dining mystery shop takes.
+Here’s what each tier looks like.

 Fast Food and Drive-Thru